kcp18/Diagnose-Your-Browser/README.md

 What it does:
-This python program will create txt files that contain the analysis of your browsers' history and lists of the visited urls sorted by most visited website.
+This python program will create txt files that contain the analysis of your browsers' history and lists of the visited urls sorted by most visited websites.

 Technique:
 Python3 modules, including sqlite3